 a robust decoding and reporting system for WSPR

-Please note: The wsprdaemon Timescale database is still in development, changes are likely, and the information below will reflect those changes.
+Please note: The WsprDaemon Timescale database may be subject to change, the information below will reflect those changes.

 10-15 May 2020: Major change in wsprdaemon v2.9 to add generated by wsprd meant change of table names.
 Previous tables were deleted on 20 May 2020.